- Future Students

 Estimated cut-off range

-Estimated cut-off ranges (75%-80%) are based on the admission averages from previous years and are provided as a point of reference.
+A minimum 70% admission average is required to apply, however estimated cut-off ranges are 75-80%.
+Estimated cut-off ranges are based on the admission averages from previous years and are provided as a point of reference.
 Exact cut-offs for the current admission cycle will be determined by the quantity and quality of applications received and the number of places available in the respective program.
 Possession of an admission average within the estimated cut-off range does not guarantee an offer of admission.
 If you have been educated outside of Canada, your eligibility will be assessed on an individual basis.
 Applicants are assessed on an individual basis.

 Repeated courses, summer school and night school